Targeted Local Projections: Introduction

+We revisit the empirical application in \cite{ferreira2023bayesian} and estimate the IRFs of a monetary shock on real GDP, real consumption, real investment, total hours worked, real wages and the GDP deflator.
+For several but not all of these variables, the LP and SVAR estimates are markedly different at higher horizons, suggesting that the SVAR may be misspecified, as also noted in \cite{ferreira2023bayesian}.
+In those cases, TLP estimates still have smaller variance than LP, even though more weight is placed on LP.
+When the LP and SVAR estimates are close to each other, such as for IRFs of a monetary policy shock on hours worked, more weight is placed on SVAR and the TLP variance reductions relative to LP are larger.

 The remainder of this paper proceeds as follows.
 Section~\ref{sec:model} presents the baseline estimators and introduces the targeted local projections estimator.
-Section~\ref{sec:select_lambda} derives the optimal shrinkage parameter by minimizing mean squared error.
+Section~\ref{sec:select_lambda} derives the optimal shrinkage parameter by minimizing mean-squared error.
 Section~\ref{sec:variance} describes the bootstrap procedure.
 Section~\ref{sec:simulation} evaluates the finite-sample performance of TLP relative to existing methods.
+Section~\ref{sec:application} contains the empirical application.
 Section~\ref{sec:conclusion} concludes.
+Appendix~\ref{app:controls} discusses the importance of projecting out controls before targeting.
+Appendix \ref{app:proofs} contains proofs, Appendix \ref{app:sims} further simulations, and Appendix \ref{app:empirics} further empirical results.